soul of my shoes

 Oh! how lovely the caravans were those evenings in Touggourt, when the sun was sinking into the salt.(André Gide)

-The streets on market days, happily coated with hot and motley colors and spices, of lavender, saffron, Curcuma, and paprika; with that faintly scent of musky dust sustended in the air, that was the clime of the Sook; perfumes, of oranges, mint, and lime, melt in the air, make you drunken, burnous and creasing white silk veils, red tarbush dancing, and your eyes burning, with that unfathomable sun, that seems just hanging over your head as if it was your conscience, and making you stepping on your proper shade at your feet _ in the Sahara desert, you must be two people to have a shade, and that a maniac sky, thru blue that sometimes turned to white, made you linger for the infinitesimal freshness around.
+The streets on market days, happily coated with hot and motley colors and spices, of lavender, saffron, Curcuma, and paprika; with that faintly scent of musky dust sustended in the air, that was the clime of the Sook; perfumes, of oranges, mint, and lime, melt in the air, make you drunken, burnous and creasing white silk veils, red tarbush dancing, and your eyes burning, with that unfathomable sun, that seems just hanging over your head as if it was your conscience, and making you stepping on your proper shade at your feet _ in the Sahara desert, you must be two people to have a shade, and that a maniac sky, thru blue that sometimes turned to white, made you linger for the infinitesimal freshness around, under the arcades, sipping syrupy teas mint, and watching never-ending dominos-play parties.
 Mirage, mirror of images of the past that stick to your mind, whether it was in the small oasis of Touggourt, or under the arcades of the Casbah of Algiers, or Tanger.

 Here, were the days where happiness was not for sale, but for free to indulge, moments of life with friends, if only that last, alas.